-Actuaries would be aware of what events are independent of each other and which are correlated.
-For example, the mortality of individuals is normally most sendent, but lapse rates may be correlated to interest rates.
+Actuaries would be aware of which events are independent of each other and which are correlated.
+For example, the mortality of individuals is normally independent, but lapse rates may be correlated to interest rates.

-Actuaries would be alert to assumptions that are fixed of embeds with a model.
+Actuaries would be alert to assumptions that are fixed or embedded in a model.
 For example if the income tax rate is hard-coded, the model cannot be used to assess sensitivity to changes in the tax laws.

 Some approximations are not robust over a full range of potential outcomes.
-For example, if a mortality improvement scale which is two-dimensional is approximated by a one-dimensional improvement scale, the approximation may not be good enough for a pension plan of mostly young lives with long referral periods, but it may be fine if most of the liability is for retired that.
+For example, if a mortality improvement scale which is two-dimensional is approximated by a one-dimensional improvement scale, the approximation may not be good enough for a pension plan of mostly young lives with long deferral periods, but it may be fine if most of the liability is for retired lives.

-The actuary would understand the range of potential circumstances and uses for which the model was designed a to test of The model may appear to work correctly for all test cases, but it may not he idle the full range of situations in the real world.
-A model may be appropriate for pricing out it may not be able to handle all cases needed in valuation.
+The actuary would understand the range of potential circumstances and uses for which the model was designed and tested.
+The model may appear to work correctly for all test cases, but it may not handle the full range of situations in the real world.
+A model may be appropriate for pricing, but it may not be able to handle all cases needed in valuation.

-Documentation2 of Model Choice
+Documentation of Model Choice